k2view-academy/K2View-Academy/articles/03_logical_units/01_LU_overview.md

 ### What Is a Logical Unit?
 A Logical Unit (LU or Logical Unit type - LUT), also known as a Data Product, is a blueprint data asset, engineered to deliver a trusted dataset for a specific business purpose.
 It holds a set of definitions and instructions that are used for integrating data from source systems, processes the data and stores it.
 The LU is the prototype from which LU Instances [(LUIs)](/articles/01_fabric_overview/02_fabric_glossary.md#lui) are created.

-An LU is defined and configured in the Fabric Studio.
-These definitions are comprised of 3 main objects:
+An LU is defined and configured in the Fabric Studio, as a core element of the [Fabric project](/articles/04_fabric_studio/08_fabric_project_tree.md).
+These definitions are comprised of 3 main types of objects:

 1. [**LU Table**](/articles/06_LU_tables/01_LU_tables_overview.md): The definition of an LU table upon its columns, PKs, indexes and triggers.